Gene Chasin is the President and Chief Operating Officer of Say Yes to Education. He joined the national nonprofit organization in 2008.

-In this role he leads the organization’s academic and other programmatic efforts in support of its community wide chapters in the cities of Buffalo and Syracuse in New York, and Guilford County (Greensboro-High Point) in North Carolina, as well as its smaller cohort chapters in Harlem and Philadelphia.
+In this role, he oversees Say Yes’s financial operations, as well as the Say Yes National organization’s partnerships with its communitywide chapters in the cities of Buffalo and Syracuse in New York; Guilford County (Greensboro-High Point) in North Carolina, and Cleveland, Ohio, as well as its smaller cohort chapters in Harlem and Philadelphia.

 Before his involvement with national school improvement efforts, he served as a superintendent in Massachusetts and was an assistant superintendent in Durham, North Carolina.
 He also had an extensive administrative career serving in principalships at the elementary and middle school levels.
 Gene began his career as a teacher.
 He taught elementary school, special education, and served as a reading specialist.